Collins Tanor: KFCO Beerschot Wilrijk (loan)

 After his two-years loan spell at FC Nordsjælland came to an end, Tanor left Manchester City when he joined KFCO Beerschot Wilrijk on a loan-contract until the end of this season, with an option for another year.

 Tanor made his KFCO Beerschot Wilrijk debut, where he came on as a substitute later in the second-half, as they drew 1–1 against Oud-Heverlee Leuven on 16 February 2018.

 Hobro IK (loan)

 On 31 August 2018, Hobro IK announced, that they had signed Tanor on a loan-contract for the rest of the season.

 Thisted FC (loan)

 Tanor and Hobro interrupted the loan deal, and was loaned out to Thisted FC instead, for the rest of the season.

 South Bend Lions

 After a spell at Georgian club Shukura Kobuleti in 2021, Tanor was without club for almost a year, before joining American USL League Two side South Bend Lions in July 2022.

+Return to English football

+Tanor registered with Southern League Premier Division Central club Stratford Town in August 2023.
+He had yet to play for Stratford Town until January 2024, when he suddenly found himself playing for their tenants FC Stratford in Hellenic Division One.
+He played 90 minutes against Tytherington Rocks, a couple of minutes in a canceled match and 83 minutes against Calne Town, on January 6 and January 13, 2024, respectively.
+Therefore, it appeared that Tanor was playing for FC Stratford on dual registration.

+On 23 January 2024, Tanor joined National League North club Hereford on dual registration from Southern League Premier Division Central club Stratford Town.
+He was on the bench for Hereford on January 27, 2024 against Darlington.
+However, it is unclear if he came on the pitch.

+On January 30, Tanor was again on FC Stratford's team sheet in a match against Paget Rangers.
+On 6 February 2024, he appeared for Spalding United in a Lincolnshire Senior Cup semi-final fixture against Boston United.
+After this match for Spalding, Tanor was back on FC Stratford's roster in February and March 2024.